webfx-project/webfx/CODE_OF_CONDUCT.md

 ***
 **A mind of effort**

 With laziness, we can't accomplish anything.
 With effort, we can accomplish everything.
-Let's abandon laziness, and apply great effort to achieve our goal.
+Let's apply great effort to achieve our goal.

 ***
 **A mind of joy**

 Effort doesn't mean pain.
 Effort means joy.
 Otherwise, how could we maintain a constant effort?

-***
-**A mind of patience**

-Everything takes time.
-And difficulties are everywhere.
-That's not a reason to become angry.
-Let's just accept this reality joyfully.

 ***
 **A mind of respect**